 Lopez was born in Othello, Washington and was raise in a small town called Mattawa.
 He is the second oldest in his family out of 9.

 As a Web developer/Tech for the TRiO McNair Scholar Program, Gilberto update/designs the website as well as the Canvas modules.

 Jereny MendozaPublic Relations/Web Developer107 MonroePhone: 509.359.2465Fax: 509.359.2420Email: email@example.com

-Jereny Mendoza is currently a student at Eastern Washington University and is working towards her Bachelor's of Arts in Government and a second Bachelor of Arts in Interdisciplinary Studies: Political Philosophy.
+Jereny Mendoza is currently a student at Eastern Washington University and is working towards her Bachelor of Arts in Government and a second Bachelor of Arts in Interdisciplinary Studies: Political Philosophy.
 She is the Public Relations and Web Developer for the TRiO Ronald E. McNair program and a Research Assistant for the department of Public Policy and Economic Analysis.
 Mendoza has presented her research project at the Eastern Washington University 2nd Annual Strategic Plan Conference and recently at the National Conference on Undergraduate Research at the University of Kentucky.
 She has recently been accepted for the Ronald E. McNair Scholar Summer Internship this year.